DataDog/datadog-vale/RULES.md

 - `‘`
 - `’`

-### Format times as 'HOUR:MINUTE a.m.' or HOUR:MINUTE p.m.' instead of '%s'.
+### Format times as 'HOUR:MINUTE a.m.' or HOUR:MINUTE p.m.' instead of '%s'

 **Level:** *warning*